How to Apply

 - Organizations who receive grants will be asked to add an acknowledgment (e.g. that funding was provided by the New Ulm Area Foundation) in all written materials

-- The organization applying for a grant will list any prior grants, with purpose and/or use, received from the New Ulm Area Foundation within the past five years.
+- The organization applying for a grant will list any prior grants received from the New Ulm Area Foundation within the past five years, including purpose and/or use.

 - Any organization receiving a grant will be asked to sign a Memorandum of Understanding (MOU) outlining the duties and obligations of being a grant recipient.

 Projects also considered by the New Ulm Area Foundation

 - Match for funds raised or to be raised from other sources.